JoannaKlosinska/joannaklosinska.github.io/_posts/2020-09-10-deploying-on-heroku.markdown

 {% highlight ruby %}
 $ git push heroku master
 {% endhighlight %}
 Any time when you want to deploy changes in your application, use <b>git push heroku</b>.
-And that is all!
+And this is all!